 Trillions of bacteria reside in the human gut and play a crucial role in gut-brain communication through our gut microbiome.
 Our gut consists predominantly of bacteria but also includes viruses, protozoa, fungi, and archaea.
 Given the enormous genetic potential of the microbiota, it is unsurprising that it appears to play a role in almost all physiological processes in the human body.
-When our microbiome produces substances, these may be aborted by our bodies, eventually finding their way to our brain.
+When our microbiome produces substances, our bodies may abort these, eventually finding their way to our brain.
 The link of how our microbiome affects mental health stems from scientific findings.
-Some of these studies featured in this article have been conducted on animals and summarize advances in the field based on human research to an extent.
+Some of these studies featured in this article have been conducted on animals and summarize advances in the field based on human research.

 Understanding our gut microbiomes!

 To understand the complexity of our microbiomes, it first makes sense to know what a microbiome is?
 In this article, I will be using microbiome(s) and gut microbiome interchangeably.
 Microbiome means the plethora of bacteria that resided in our gut.
 The gut microbiome vastly exceeds the amount of human DNA present in the body, such that, for every human gene, we have over 100 bacterial genes.
 Bacterias can be classified as "good" vs "bad."
 Due to the number of strains, I will not dive into specific bacterias unless mentioned in a study, which the effects have been noted and observed.
 It makes sense from a high level that what we eat is ultimately digested by enzymes and bacterias alike.
 We are what we eat nonetheless.

 How does food intake alter our gut microbiome?